5 minutes

 Two glasses filled with espresso tonic on a pink serving tray.

-More Espresso Recipes
+More Espresso Recipes:

-Don’t forget to tag me – @sugarandsoulco on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

 Two glasses filled with espresso tonic on a pink serving tray.